dereuromark/cakephp-calendar/README.md

 - No JS needed, more responsive than solutions like fullcalendar
 - Persistent `year/month` URL pieces (copy-paste and link/redirect friendly)

+## Demo
+See the demo [Calendar example](http://sandbox.dereuromark.de/sandbox/calendar) at the sandbox.

 ## Setup
 ```
 composer require dereuromark/cakephp-calendar